Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 * property set implementation callback handlers (server side),
 * signal callback handlers (client side).

 Both `IObject` and `IProxy` provide the `getCurrentlyProcessedMessage()` method.
 This method is meant to be called from within a callback handler.
 It returns a pointer to the corresponding D-Bus message that caused invocation of the handler.
-The pointer is only valid (dereferencable) as long as the flow of execution does not leave the callback handler.
+The pointer is only valid (dereferenceable) as long as the flow of execution does not leave the callback handler.
 When called from other contexts/threads, the pointer may be both zero or non-zero, and its dereferencing is undefined behavior.

 An excerpt of the above example of concatenator modified to print out a name of the sender of method call: